-AHS 102 Medical Terminology
+AHS 102 Medical Terminology Lec.
+3 Lab.
+0

 This course covers medical terms including roots, prefixes, and suffixes, with emphasis on spelling, definition, and pronunciation.
+Note: Students who have successfully completed AHS 103 are not permitted to enroll in AHS 102.

 Prerequisites: ENG 100 and RDG 100.

-AHS 103 Bio-Medical Vocabulary Lec.
-2 Lab.
-0
+AHS 103 Bio-Medical Vocabulary

-This course covers the basics of word formation, prefixes, suffixes, and vocabulary used in bio-medical disciplines and health.
+This course covers the basis of word formation, prefixes, suffixes, and vocabulary used in bio-medical disciplines and health.